montre-tech/gold-macro-monitor/README.md

 - **Workflow fails on the Gemini call** — check the Actions log for the exact error.
   If it says a model is no longer available, add a repo secret `GEMINI_MODEL` set to whatever name Google's error message recommends (the code already reads this from an env var, no code changes needed).
+If Gemini is just hitting its free-tier rate limit often, add a `GROQ_API_KEY` secret (see step 3) so it can fall back automatically instead of reusing a cached report.
+- **Price data missing from the daily brief or the alert watcher** — biquote.io needs no key, but it's still a live third-party API; check the Actions log for a `biquote API error` or `biquote request ... failed` line for the actual cause.
 - **Workflow fails on `git push`** — make sure the workflow has `permissions: contents: write` (already set in both YAML files) and that your repo's Settings → Actions → General → Workflow permissions is set to "Read and write permissions".